AnthoJack/f2838x_canopen/readme.md

 ## Current problems and limitations

 The stack requires critical section protection to guarantee some data transfers are made safely between the User, stack and CAN module but I wasn't able to find how to implement them on the uC.
-It could also be that because the stack uses interrupts instead of actual threads, critical section isn't feasible since blocking an ISR is out of the question
+It could also be that because the stack uses interrupts instead of actual threads, critical section isn't desireable since blocking an ISR is out of the question

 Current driver only allows tx objects to send one frame to their dedicated message object.
 If new data is sent to the message object before the previous is sent, an error occurs and the new data is not memorised by the driver

 Support for syncPDOs in the driver is not guaranteed to function as is (see comments above related driver function)

+Current program stops working when initialising the CAN module RAM.
+Once the request is made to initialise it, the program enters a loop supposed to wait for the RAM initialisation to be finished by reading a register value but the loop is never left